What if I can not afford the cost of the program?

 How long is your program?

-The program at Penfield provides a six-week cyclical program designed to provide stabilization from substance use disorders.
+The program at Penfield provides a 30-day, and six-week cyclical program designed to provide stabilization from substance use disorders.
 Additionally, we now offer both a long-term intensive program and a transitional program, each specifically designed to enhance the client’s probability of successful long-term recovery.